cbmckni/POWER8-GEM/README.md

 With full datasets, each step of this workflow can take several hours.
 Please be sure that all PBS jobs have finished before moving onto the next step.
 A "Logs" directory will be created upon initiation of the workflow.
 Please inspect all log files for errors.

 NOTE: This is an adaptation of the PBS-GEM, which is based off the OSG-GEM.
-William Poehlman and Dr. Alex Feltus deserve credit for the development of those workflows, respectively.
+William Poehlman and Dr. Alex Feltus deserve credit for the development of those workflows.